HomeResource Hub

 Salary

-Dentist (DDS or DMD)Diagnoses and treats issues related to teeth, gums, and oral health; performs cleanings, fillings, extractions, and more.Manual dexterity, patient care, diagnostic abilityDoctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD)$38K - $500K
+Dentist (DDS or DMD)Treats issues related to teeth, gums, and oral health through cleanings, fillings, extractions, and other proceduresManual dexterity, patient care, diagnostic skillsDoctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD)$38K - $500K

-Dental AssistantAssists dentists during procedures, sterilizes tools, and manages patient records.Organization, multitasking, clinical support skillsCertificate or diploma from accredited dental assisting program$29K - $61K
+Dental AssistantAssists dentists during procedures and sterilizes toolsClinical support skills and equipment knowledgeCertificate or diploma from accredited dental assisting program$29K - $61K

-OrthodontistSpecializes in aligning teeth and jaws using braces, retainers, and other tools.Precision, aesthetic sense, patient communicationDDS or DMD and orthodontic residency (2–3 years)$120K - $330K
+OrthodontistSpecializes in aligning teeth and jaws using braces and retainersPrecision, aesthetic sense, and patient communication skillsDDS or DMD and orthodontic residency (2–3 years)$120K - $330K

-ProsthodontistDesigns and fits artificial teeth and dental prosthetics for patients with missing or damaged teeth.Artistic skill, attention to detail, prosthetic designDDS or DMD and prosthodontics 3-year residency $480K - $805K
+ProsthodontistDesigns and fits artificial teeth and dental prosthetics for patients with missing or damaged teethAttention to detail and prosthetic designDDS or DMD and prosthodontics 3-year residency $480K - $805K

-EndodontistSpecializes in diagnosing and treating issues inside the tooth, particularly root canals.Good motor skills, pain management, diagnostic expertiseDDS or DMD and endodontics residency (2–3 years)$413K - $734K
+EndodontistSpecializes in diagnosing and treating issues inside the tooth, particularly root canalsGood motor skills, pain management, diagnostic expertiseDDS or DMD and endodontics residency (2–3 years)$413K - $734K

 How to get into it: Start with specialized education programs, such as dental school for dentists or accredited training for dental hygienists and assistants.
 Gaining hands-on experience through entry-level roles or internships can also be a valuable stepping stone into the field.
-We interviewed a dental assistant who entered the field as a sterilization tech in high school, an entry-level job that’s great for getting your foot in the door.
+We interviewed a dental assistant in the video above who entered the field as a sterilization tech in high school, an entry-level job that’s great for getting your foot in the door.

 Get started with these courses and programs: